GLOBAL MARKETS-Euro hit by Spain woes, Facebook slows stocks

 Kathy Lien, director of research at GFT Forex in Jersey

-City, New Jersey, said such a spike could add to pressure on the
+City, said such a spike could add to pressure on the euro.

 Current prices, she said, "suggest everyone who wants to be